-We're off to Mexico... no, just kidding (sort of), we're going to the Universal Citywalk!
-It's that magical time of year when fat people and skinny people, gays and straights, dominicans and mexicans all come together to wait in line for hours to have non-union actors invade their personal space.
+We're off to North Korea... no, just kidding (sort of), we're going to the Universal Citywalk!
+It's that magical time of year when fat people and skinny people, gays and straights, Dominicans and Mexicans all come together to wait in line for hours to have non-union actors invade their personal space.
 It's time for Universal's Halloween Horror Nights!!!

 Make sure you bring a hooded sweatshirt.
 One year I forgot my mine and some actor with zombie makeup and a chainsaw sensed the flash of confused terror in my eyes and proceeded to chase me into a gift shoppe while my boyfriend at the time just looked on, laughing (he's dead now).
 Lesson learned.